Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 - gatt
 ---

-# Introduction to BLE GATT reverse engineering.
+# Introduction to BLE GATT Reverse Engineering.

 My goal for this project was quite specific, leaving many details unexplored (for now).
 This post aims to be a quick reference for my future self, and to hopefully help